 As a Big Sky stockholder, you will receive shares of Glacier common stock in exchange for your shares of Big Sky common stock.
 If the Share Exchange is completed, subject to certain limitations, you will receive 10.917 shares of Glacier common stock for each share of Big Sky common stock that you own.
 Glacier will pay cash in lieu of fractional shares.
-See "THE SHARE EXCHANGE --Basic Terms of the Share Exchange."
+See "THE SHARE EXCHANGE -Basic Terms of the Share Exchange."

 Glacier common stock trades on the Nasdaq National Market under the symbol "GBCI."
-The reported sales price for Glacier common stock was \$ or , 1998, the most recent date for which it was practicable to obtain information prior to printing this Prospectus/Proxy Statement.
+The reported sales price for Glacier common stock was \$21.25 on December 4, 1998, the most recent date for which it was practicable to obtain information prior to printing this Prospectus/Proxy Statement.
 Big Sky common stock does not trade on any market, thus no current market price is available.

 THE SHARE EXCHANGE CANNOT BE COMPLETED UNLESS BIG SKY STOCKHOLDERS APPROVE IT.
-Big Sky has scheduled a special meeting of stockholders, to vote on the Share Exchange, for JANUARY 13, 1999, AT P.M..
+Big Sky has scheduled a special meeting of stockholders, to vote on the Share Exchange, for JANUARY 13, 1999, at 10:00 A.M.
 See "BIG SKY SPECIAL SHAREHOLDERS MEETING."